Chris Ghika: Early life

-Ghika is the son of Brigadier Prince John Ghika, an Irish Guards officer who traced his royal title back to 1658, when the Romanian Ghica dynasty ruled over Moldavia and later Wallachia.
+Ghika is the son of Brigadier Prince John Nicholas Ghika, CBE (1928–2003), an Irish Guards officer who traced his royal title back to 1658, when the Ghica dynasty (a dynasty of Albanian origin) ruled over Moldavia, later Wallachia, and finally the Kingdom of Romania.
 Chris Ghika does not use the title "Prince" publicly.
 He was educated at Ampleforth College.